 Conclusion: innate and adaptive systems work together

-Mammals are the prey of many infesting microorganisms: bacteria, virus, fungi and parasites.
+Mammals can be infected by numerous microorganisms: bacteria, virus, fungi and parasites.

-In adult mammals, the immune defense against infection is very effective.
+In adult mammals, the immune defense against infections is very effective.

 Very few pathogens have the opportunity to enter the body thanks to the barrier provided by the skin and the epithelia made of cells bound together with tight junctions.
 On many epithelia, mucus containing lysing enzymes prevents cells attachment.
-Cilia mechanically disperse away microbes.
+Cilia mechanically push microbes back.

 If germs succeed in entering the body, they are confronted with the innate and the adaptive immune systems which work in close cooperation.